blacknon/lssh/cmd/lsshfs/README.md

 - `lsshfs` supports only one host at a time.
 - `@host:/path` is the preferred remote path format, but `host:/path` is still accepted for compatibility.
 - On macOS, the local mount is created with `mount_nfs`.
-- On Windows, the local mount is created with `net use` against `\\127.0.0.1\share`.
+- On Windows, the local mount is created with the built-in `mount` / `umount` commands for Client for NFS.
+- On Windows, Client for NFS must be enabled ahead of time or `lsshfs` returns an explicit error.
-- On Windows, binding the local SMB listener to port `445` may require elevated privileges depending on the environment.
+- On Windows, the local NFS server listens on port `2049`, so binding that port must be allowed in the environment.
 - The default config search order is `~/.lssh.toml`, `~/.lssh.yaml`, `~/.lssh.yml`, then `~/.lssh.conf`.